 My hope for you, if you are struggling with anxiety and stress in these uncertain times, is that you find some of these ideas helpful in maintaining a calm, resourceful state – for yourself and those around you.

 I’ve also included details of a free web class and resource site that my wife and I will be running throughout the pandemic.
 This will provide the means to expand on strategies...

 I watched the SAS training thing on TV the other night - the one where Ant Middleton and his team of ex Special Forces supermen take a group of 'normal' (but abnormally fit) people through a shortened version of the SAS selection program.

-From the outset there was a clear front runner - a big, incredibly strong, super-fit bloke; clearly very, very determined.
+From the outset there was an obvious front runner - a big, strong, super-fit bloke with a mindset of steel; clearly very, very determined.
 In the brief interviews they have with the contestants he came across as the man to beat.

 Next thing... he totally crumbled.
+He was like a different person.
 He lost some of his equipment, failed to complete one of the tasks and dropped to the back of the pack.

 Resolutions… goals… commitments…

 I don’t know about you but I don’t think I’ve ever stuck to one.
 And I’m 51 years old.